This is one of the most common questions we get asked in the clinic by our new patients. Is it a Verruca or Corn?

 - in-between the toes are common sites for interdigital soft corns (Heloma Molle), especially between the 4th and 5th toes

-- on the balls of the feet, especially on the metatarsal heads (at the toe joints), where there is overloading of pressure on the skin between the toe joints and the ground.
-Hard corns (Heloma Durum) can if left without treatment turn into Neurovascular Corns at these pressure points.
+- on the balls of the feet, especially on the metatarsal heads (at the toe joints).
+This is where there is overloading of pressure on the skin between the toe joints and the ground.
+Hard corns (Heloma Durum) can if left without treatment can turn into Neurovascular Corns at these pressure points.

-Sensible, well fitting shoes with plenty of supportive cushioned heel and forefoot sole are recommended.
-Supportive orthotic insoles can help effectively distribute weight and off-load pressure hot-spots, minimising the risk of corns developing.
-Moisturising your feet with a good foot cream such as Flexitol or LCN Urea creams will keep your skin soft and supple, which will also help prevent corns forming.
+Sensible, well-fitting shoes with plenty of supportive cushioned heel and forefoot sole are recommended.
+Supportive orthotic insoles can help effectively distribute weight and off-load pressure hot-spots.
+Offloading the forces will minimise the risk of corns developing.
+Moisturising your feet with a good foot cream such as Flexitol will keep your skin soft and supple.
+Applying a moisturising cream containing 10% urea can also help prevent corns from forming.

-Verrucae are warts on the feet (plantar-warts) and are passed on from person-to-person through the various strains of the Human Papiloma Virus (HPV).
-Swimming pools and gyms are often places where the virus is contracted from other human contact, contaminated floors and shower areas.
+Verrucae are warts on the feet (plantar warts.
+They are passed on from person-to-person through the various strains of the Human Papilloma Virus (HPV).
+Swimming pools and gyms are often places where the virus is contracted.
+This can be from another human contact, contaminated floors and shower areas.
 Family members sharing shower/bathing areas, bath mats etc are also known to be sources of infection.

 A Verruca can appear anywhere on the foot and in multiple locations.
 They may appear to resemble the head of a cauliflower, with small black spots.
 These black spots are the dried blood capillaries that emanate through the wart.
-Multiple verruca may join together to form a larger Mosaic Verruca
+Multiple verrucae may join together to form a larger Mosaic Verruca.

 When a verruca is on a non-weight-bearing area of the foot, the wart may sit proud of the skin surface.
-However, if the verruca is on a weight-bearing area, such as on the ball of the foot, then the verruca will be pushed into the foot, but will usually have a build-up of callus around and over the verruca itself.
+However, if the verruca is on a weight-bearing area, such as on the ball of the foot, the verruca will be pushed into the foot.
+However, there will normally be a build-up of callus around and over the verruca itself.